zelanolab/breathmetrics/README.md

 * Christina Zelano

 ## Future Work
 * In addition to human airflow recordings, preliminary data shows this toolbox can be used to estimate respiratory features in human breathing belt, rodent airflow, and rodent thermocouple recordings.
-This is currently being validated.
+These data are currently being validated.
 * Improve GUI to allow editing of respiratory event estimations after manual inspection.

 ## Thanks to the following collaborators who contributed code and data: